Zeus555/WriteFromClipboard/README.md

 2. Place your cursor in the target field or application.
 3. Press **Ctrl + Alt + V** → the text will be typed out automatically.

+💡 **Recommendation:**
+When using text editors or form fields that have **auto-completion** or **auto-spacing** features, it is recommended to disable them temporarily.
+These features can interfere with the simulated typing process, since the copied text usually already contains the correct spaces and formatting.

 ---

 ## ⚠️ Limitations